SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

 <li><a href="U-Os/0005_attack/template_attack_loopy_D99_results.zip">template_attack_loopy_D99_results.zip (updated 2024-05-14)</a>.</li>
 </ul>

-<p>Note that we used the damping technique with a damping rate equal to 0.99.
+<p>Note that we used the damping technique with a damping rate of 0.99.
 In addition to the experiment with loopy factor graphs, we also provide our code for tree-shape experiments and the results with both 8-bit and 16-bit fragments:</p>

 <ul>
 <li><a href="U-Os/0005_attack/template_attack_bytes_O.zip">template_attack_bytes_O.zip (updated 2024-05-14)</a>,</li>